fbpx

 Many runners think that they know their shoe size, particularly in terms of length, but the size and shape of our feet change over time.

-Accordingly, it is best to measure your feet at least once a year, if not every six months.
-If you have experienced significant weight changes or have had a pregnancy, you should measure your feet before buying your next pair of running shoes as your foot size may have varied.
+Accordingly, measuring your feet at least once a year, if not every six months, is best.
+If you have experienced significant weight changes or have had a pregnancy, you should measure your feet before buying your next pair of running shoes, as your foot size may vary.

 The actual size of the running shoe that you need should be determined after properly measuring your foot.

-You can measure your foot at home and then compare your measurements to the shoe size chart of the brand you are interested in buying, or you can go to your local specialty running shop or athletic footwear store and get measured by a professional.
+You can measure your foot at home and then compare your measurements to the shoe size chart of the brand you want to buy.
+Alternatively, you can go to your local specialty running shop or athletic footwear store and get measured by a professional.

 One important thing to note is that you need to trace and measure both feet.
 Many people have one foot that is longer and/or wider than the other.
 When buying running shoes, you need to use the size corresponding to your larger foot.